Leeds Arts University is committed to Equality, Diversity and Inclusion and has policies and development which support this commitment.

-The mean gender bonus pay gap - n/a (no bonuses paid)
+The mean gender bonus pay gap - 0%

-The median gender bonus pay gap - n/a (no bonuses paid)
+The median gender bonus pay gap - 0%

 The University is committed to Equal Pay, and operates a grade structure based on the New JNCHES pay scale which has 51 spine points.
 All roles outside the most senior staff are evaluated using the HERA job evaluation scheme.
 The HERA scores are mapped to the grading structure to ensure staff are remunerated fairly.
 There are 11 formal grade bands with a limited number of spine points in each, which allow for salary progression based on experience assuming that performance criteria are met and place an upper and lower limit on remuneration for a given band.
 This ensures that the equal pay provisions of the Equality Act 2010 are fully met.